Harry Fraud: Production style

 Harry Fraud's production has been described as "New York tinged, sample heavy, foggy music."
-Fraud's production leans heavily on samples, and he's become known for turning obscure tracks into hard-knocking beats.
+His production leans heavily on samples, and he's become known for turning obscure tracks into hard-knocking beats.
 In an interview with HipHopDX Fraud described his style saying, "What's most important to me with production is that I'm just always trying to do something unique.
 If I approach a production—whether it be sample-based or starting with something that originates in my head—I always try to do it in a way that is not typical at all.
 So if it's something that I feel where I might be going down a path that sounds too much like what's going on now, I'll make sure to try and take a left turn and do something that's my own.
 I try not to have a style, so to speak."
-He went on to describe the use of drums on his beats stating, "I'm more about trying to have a strong drum presence—whether the drum is a big, huge snare or a little, tiny rimshot—I wanna make sure that the presence of the drums is felt no matter what."
+Fraud went on to describe the use of drums on his beats stating, "I'm more about trying to have a strong drum presence—whether the drum is a big, huge snare or a little, tiny rimshot—I wanna make sure that the presence of the drums is felt no matter what."
 Fraud's signature tag at the beginning of his productions consists of singer Fanesha Fabre saying "La musica de Harry Fraud".